Which under-the-radar destinations should you be travelling to in 2020?Read more...

 Hyraxes and other oddities

-All African lizards are harmless to humans, with the arguable exception of the giant monitor lizards, which could in theory inflict a nasty bite if cornered.
+All African lizards are harmless to humans, with the arguable exception of the Nile monitor, which could in theory inflict a nasty bite if cornered.
+Two species of monitor occur in East Africa, the water and the savannah, the latter growing up to 2.2m long and occasionally seen in the vicinity of termite mounds, the former slightly smaller but far more regularly observed by tourists, particularly along the Kazinga Channel in Queen Elizabeth National Park (QENP).
 Visitors to East Africa will soon become familiar with the common house gecko, an endearing bug-eyed, translucent white lizard, which as its name suggests reliably inhabits most houses as well as lodge rooms, scampering up walls and upside down on the ceiling in pursuit of pesky insects attracted to the lights.

+The 2014 census showed Uganda to have a population of 35 million, which represented an increase of almost 50% on the 2002 figure of 28 million, a fivefold increase since independence (when the population stood at about 7 million) and an annual growth rate of around 4%.
+The population probably stands at around 45 million today.
 The majority of Uganda’s people are concentrated in the south and west.
-The most populous ethnic group are the Bantu-speaking Baganda, who account for about 18% of the population and are centred on Kampala.
-Other significant Bantu-speaking groups are the Busoga (10%), Banyankole (8%) and Bakiga (8%).
-The east and north of the country are populated by several groups of Nilotic or Cushitic origin, including the Teso, Karimojong, Acholi and Lango.
+The most populous ethnic group is the Bantu-speaking Baganda, which accounts for about 18% of the population and is centred on Kampala.
+Other numerically significant Bantu-speaking groups are the Busoga (10%), Banyankole (8%) and Bakiga (8%).
+The east and north of the country are populated by several Nilotic- or Cushitic-speaking groups, including the Teso, Karamojong, Acholi and Lango.

 The official language, English, is spoken as a second language by most educated Ugandans.
 More than 33 local languages are spoken in different parts of the country.
 Most of these belong to the Bantu language group: for instance, Luganda, Lusoga and Lutoro.
 Several Nilotic and Cushitic languages are spoken in the north and east, some of them by only a few thousand people.
 Many Ugandans speak a limited amount of Swahili, a coastal language which spread into the East African interior via the 19th-century Arab slave traders.